 At first glance, the Old Corner Bookstore looks like a newer red brick building on a busy Downtown Boston corner, just beyond bustling Downtown Crossing and near the beginning of the Government Center area.

-Currently, a Chipotle Mexican Grill occupies its first floor.
+A popular Mexican restaurant occupies its first floor.

 Only a small plaque on the side of the building confirms that a bookstore once operated here.